Ajay Devgn: Career

-Film debut, breakthrough and rise to prominence (1991–99)
+Rise to prominence (1991–1999)

 As Devgn entered the film industry in 1991, he changed his stage name from his birth name, Vishal, to "Ajay" due to several other actors named Vishal being launched at the same time, including Manoj Kumar's son.
-He began his professional career in Phool Aur Kaante and received a Filmfare Award for Best Male Debut.
-He co-starred with Madhoo.
+He began his professional career alongside Madhoo in the action romance Phool Aur Kaante, which earned him the Filmfare Award for Best Male Debut.
 In his opening scene, Devgn performed a split while balancing between two motorcycles.
 His next film was Jigar (1992), a Bollywood martial arts film co-starring Karisma Kapoor.
-It was released on Diwali weekend and became the seventh-highest-grossing movie of that year, taking ₹7 crore at the box office.
+It was released on Diwali weekend and became the seventh-highest-grossing film of that year, taking ₹7 crore at the box office.

-In 1993, Devgn starred in Dil Hai Betaab, a movie about a love triangle and romantic themes such as revenge.
+In 1993, Devgn starred in Dil Hai Betaab, a film about a revengeful love triangle.
 He next featured in Divya Shakti and then Sangram, a story of enmity between two fathers.
 Devgn then worked with Deepak Bahry, who directed the action film Ek Hi Raasta, and with Deepak Pawar, who directed Platform.
 Other releases that year were Shaktiman, Dhanwan and Bedardi.

 In 1994, Devgn starred in Harry Baweja's romantic action film Dilwale.
 He played the part of Arun Saxena, a man with intellectual impairment.
-The movie was the tenth-highest-grossing movie of the year.
+It was the tenth-highest-grossing film of the year.
 His next release was Kanoon and then Kuku Kohli's Suhaag with Akshay Kumar.
-The movie was about two friends.
+The film was about two friends.
 Devgn played Ajay Sharma/Malhotra.
-Suhaag was the seventh-highest-grossing movie of the year.
+Suhaag was the seventh-highest-grossing film of the year.
 His next film was Vijaypath.
 Shooting dates for Vijaypath clashed with those of Karan Arjun which Devgn declined.
 Vijaypath was the eighth-highest-grossing film of the year.

-In 1995, Devgn appeared in Mahesh Bhatt's movie Naajayaz and then Hulchul directed by Milan Luthria.
-Kajol co-starred.
+In 1995, Devgn appeared alongside Juhi Chawla in Mahesh Bhatt's Naajayaz, which earned him his first nomination for the Filmfare Award for Best Actor, followed by Hulchul directed by Milan Luthria, alongside Kajol.
 Devgn and Kajol then appeared in Gundaraj which did not perform well at the box office.
-His next release was Haqeeqat costarring with Tabu.
-This film was the eleventh-highest-grossing movie of the year.
+His next release was Haqeeqat co-starring Tabu.
+This film was the eleventh-highest-grossing film of the year.

-In 1996, Devgn starred in the action movie Jung with Mithun Chakraborty, Rambha and Aditya Pancholi.
+In 1996, Devgn starred in the action film Jung with Mithun Chakraborty, Rambha and Aditya Pancholi.
 His next release was an action movie called Jaan, with Twinkle Khanna.
-He then starred in Harry Baweja's film Diljale, where he played a terrorist character called Shaka.
+He then starred in Harry Baweja's film Diljale, where he played a terrorist named Shaka.